Skip to content

 Financial responsibility for children educated at home rests with the parents.
 This includes all books, paper resources and the payment of examination fees for a child who is to be entered for accredited examinations (like GCSEs).
 There is no entitlement to free school meals.

-Information regarding local centres which allow students to take examinations as a private candidate is available on the Council’s website.
+Information regarding local centres which allow students to take examinations as a private candidate is available on the council’s website.

 When considering the suitability of a child’s home education, the LA operates in accordance with the Departmental Guidance.
 Parents who choose to educate their children at home are strongly advised to acquaint themselves with the law and guidance related to Elective Home Education; parents’ rights and responsibilities are set out in Department for Education: Elective home education Departmental guidance for parents - April 2019.

-Leicester City Council (LCC) complies with Department for Education Guidance; Elective home education departmental guidance for local authorities April 2019
+Leicester City Council complies with Department for Education Guidance; Elective home education departmental guidance for local authorities April 2019

 Once a child reaches compulsory school age, and in the event that they come to the attention of LCC, the LA must satisfy itself that the child is receiving full time education suitable to their age, aptitude and any special educational needs the child may have.